exbotanical/vivisector/README.md

  - [Documentation](#docs)
     * [About](#about)
     * [Notes](#notes)

+## *Listen to Arrays or Objects, even Strings for changes with Vivisector.js*

 ## <a name="intro"></a> Introduction
 *Vivisector.js* is a light-weight Nodejs library that enables one to instantiate observable datatypes - that is, Arrays, Strings, et cetera that can have event listeners attached to them.